pangratz/ember-data-meta-links-improvements/README.md

-:warning: The current implementation heavily relies on patches of Ember Data internals, so it is definitely not encouraged to use in production, as stability and decent performance can not be guaranteed. :warning:
+:warning: The current implementation heavily relies on patches of Ember Data internals, so it is definitely not encouraged to use in production, as stability and decent performance can not be guaranteed.
+Also, the proposed API of the RFC and this addon might diverge, though the goal is to keep them in alignment within a narrow time frame :warning:

 Currently the following improvements are implemented: